Creating website and blogging in Org mode

 as completion functions (see

-Last modification date and Page titles).
+Last modification date and

 :completion-function '(add-last-modification-date